Salt Lake City Violent Crimes Attorney

 - Class C misdemeanor: Up to 90 days in jail and up to $750 in fines or compensatory service

 Penalties for violent crimes also may include restitution, which is money paid to the victim to compensate him or her for the damage that was experienced.
 Additionally, alleged victims of violent crimes sometimes file civil lawsuits to recover compensation for their medical bills and pain and suffering.

-Charged with a Violent Crime?
+Charged with a Violent Crime in Utah?
 Get Defense Today

 Many people have never been in trouble with the law before being arrested for a violent crime.
 Often, people face allegations of violence after a fight escalates or are involved in a bar fight that suddenly broke out.
 But they have never gone to court before and don’t usually know what to expect.

 Thankfully, I have a 15+ year-long track record for successfully protecting the rights of those accused of violent crimes in Salt Lake City.
 I can help you feel confident and hopeful in your case by pursuing your best interests, guiding you through the legal system, and helping you understand what will happen before, during and after your court hearing.